Offer Google Play Private Channel apps

 How many Private Channels can a company or organization have?

-Each organization using Google Apps is allowed only one channel.
-Even if your Google Apps account is setup with multiple domains, you can only have one channel for your entire organization.
+Each organization using G Suite is allowed only one channel.
+Even if your G Suite account is setup with multiple domains, you can only have one channel for your entire organization.
 On your channel, you may allow multiple publishers in your organization to publish applications, and each publisher can operate independently.

 Can I publish an existing app to the Private Channel?